bsehgol/mobilelab/README.md

 # This is an attempt...

-## Egg timer ideation & drawing up a wire frame
+## Egg timer ideation & drawing up a wireframe

 ![eggtimerwireframing](eggtimerwireframing.jpeg)